 Though some dogs do enjoy soft toys, crated dogs particularly enjoy playing with objects that they can lick, chew, or get food out of.
 Most dogs love to work for food.
-Hollow Kongs®, maze feeders and puzzle feeders are designed to release food gradually during play.
+Kongs, maze feeders, lick mats, snuffle mats and puzzle feeders are designed to release food gradually during play.

 Measure the total ration out, setting some aside for later in the day.
-If your dog is bored and needs plenty to do, then you could offer the total daily food ration from food-dispensing toys (Kongs® or maze or puzzle-type feeders).
+If your dog is bored and needs plenty to do, you could offer the total daily food ration from food-dispensing toys.
 Or you may prefer to divide the daily ration between toys and meals fed from a bowl.

 Above and below: When Bella was recovering from a cruciate operation, her owner stuffed Classic Kongs and put them into her recovery pen.
 They were filled with a measured amount of low-calorie Hills r/d food because she was trying to lose weight.

-Kongs® can be filled with kibble and/or tinned dog food.
-To avoid your dog chasing after pieces of scattered dry food, it’s best to first soak the kibble in water for 30 minutes.
-You may also like to smear some of your dog’s tinned food over the opening of the Kong® to seal in the filling.
+Kongs can be filled with kibble and/or tinned dog food.
+To avoid your dog chasing after pieces of scattered dry food, soak the kibble in water for 30 minutes first.
+You may also like to smear some of your dog’s tinned food over the opening of the Kong to seal in the filling.

-For a bit of variety, carrot sticks or apple chunks can be hidden inside Kongs®, or consider boiling or microwaving carrot, apple or sweet potato to make a tasty puree with which to seal up your dog’s Kongs®.
+For a bit of variety, carrot sticks or apple chunks can be hidden inside Kongs, or consider boiling or microwaving carrot, apple or sweet potato to make a tasty puree with which to seal up your dog’s Kongs.
 There’s no need to add milk, sugar or anything else.
-NB: Fruit or vegetables should only be added to the diet very gradually, and be aware that some foods, including grapes, are unsafe for dogs and must not be fed.
+NB: Fruit or vegetables should only be added to the diet very gradually, and some foods, including grapes, are unsafe for dogs and must not be fed.